 Resolution

-When creating woven products, you'll be working with woven stitches and not pixels when creating your artwork design.
-These woven stitches do not directly translate to pixels, making it difficult to get an idea of your finished product.
+When creating woven products, you'll work with woven stitches, not pixels, for your artwork design.
+These woven stitches do not directly translate into pixels, making it difficult to get a sense of your finished product.

-The example below shows detailed and small cracks in the original design, but those details do not show up on the finished woven blanket since the details are too small for the weaving to produce compared to the pixels when creating your design.
-Please keep this in mind as you create your designs for woven products.
+The example below shows detailed, small cracks in the original design, but those details do not appear on the finished woven blanket because they are too small for the weaving to reproduce compared to the pixels used when creating your design.
+Please keep this in mind as you create your woven product designs.

 Important things to note: